 Gtech Multi Mk2 Appearance & Design

 The Gtech Multi Mk2 has a similar style to the Gtech AirRam Mk2, including the distinctive grey and green colour scheme.
-It’s an attractive handheld vacuum that manages to look modern without appearing garish – which isn’t something we can say for all vacs!
+We think it’s an attractive handheld vacuum that manages to look modern without appearing garish – which isn’t something we can say for all vacs!

 A bonus is that the Gtech comes with a headlight for illuminating wherever you’re cleaning.
-This is a useful feature when cleaning below furniture, car interiors, or anywhere else without much light.
+We found this to be a really useful feature when cleaning below furniture, car interiors, or anywhere else without much light.
+It’s also not a feature we’ve seen on many handheld vacuums.

 Gtech Multi Mk2 Filtration